cobalthq/cobalt-product-public-docs/README.md

     hugo version
     ```

-- If you already have Hugo installed, and have just cloned this repo, you'll need to [install two more NPM packages](https://github.com/google/docsy#prerequisites).
+- If you already have Hugo installed, and have just cloned this reposoitory, you'll should then [install two more NPM packages](https://github.com/google/docsy#prerequisites).

   ```
   sudo npm install -D --save autoprefixer